eatingbird/Google_Calendar_Counting/README.md

 # Python
-This project is to learn Python with the help of my mentors.
+This is a collection of codes for the people who are starting to learn Python.